 Webhook Integration Errors

 POST to URL Webhook errors can be viewed by clicking the View Details link under the webhook integration on the page overview screen or by viewing a specific lead in the View Leads table.
-With a webhook all Unbounce does is send the data to the specified URL entered into the field.
+With a webhook Unbounce does is send the form data as JSON and XML to the specified URL entered into the field.
 This means that anything returned as a result of this POST request is entirely dependant on the server the webhook is pointed to.

 Unhelpful Error Messages